 However, with everything she is reading, Kim is also permanently searching for the proper diet, which she cannot find.
 Willem has started believing in conspiracy theories and becoming increasingly entangled in his own delusions.
 During the coronavirus crisis, one tablet proved to be not enough for Amina’s three children.
 Her children have now fallen behind at school.

 New technology can have positive as well as negative effects.
 How do you prevent the negative aspects from gaining the upper hand?
-Also, how do you avoid the negative elements mainly affect a particular group of people in society?
+Also, how do you avoid the negative elements that mainly affect a particular group of people in society?
 The examples above are taken from the inaugural lecture Alexander van Deursen gave.
 He holds the chair of ‘Digital Inequality’.

 The examples illustrate the far-reaching consequences of digitalisation.
 Mastering digital skills is now an essential part of our daily lives.
 That includes more than just the basic skills of operating a computer.
 It is just as crucial that people use technology responsibly, and that they can sense the pitfalls.
 Professor Van Deursen’s research is focused on the causes and consequences of digital inequality, which often result from an individual’s position in society and the resources they have access to.
 The level of education, income, health, degree of literacy or social network are examples of determining and recursive factors.